 Check out this post on Phung Hung Street Art and how it is reviving the Old Quarter, in case you are headed to Hanoi.

 Old Quarter is narrow bylines, cafes with stools spilling on the roads, vibrant local life.
 The French quarters is dignified with historic art deco buildings all around.
 The magnificent Opera House and The Metropolitan Hotel bring alive the grandeur of the area just so.

 Biking, diving and beach experience at Con Dao Island

 The country has plenty of fine beaches with more than 2000 km of coastline.
 And yet, Con Dao islands with their unique history and stunning beauty made for a memorable experience for us.

 These islands were used by the French in earlier times to keep thousands of locals as war prisoners.
 The horror of that is quite striking against the pristine beauty and stunning vistas that the protected status of these islands – as a national and marine park – provides.
 Biking across the undulating roads, diving off the coast in Vietnam Sea and relaxing on the stunning beaches of Con Dao island is definitely on my top things to do in.
 Vietnam.

 I didn’t know what to expect before the visit to Cu Chi tunnels.
 Though I did know in general about the guerrilla war that the locals waged against the American army for a long time in these forests.

 The informed guide, the various displays and models put up, the documentary shown, made for an excellent experience.
 But what was thrilling was to enter one of the tunnels – a sanitized version of course – to crawl through imagining the lives of soldiers who lived and waged a war from here.

 Vietnam has many more thrilling experiences.
+What was useful before our trip was this comprehensive Vietnam packing list.
 Not all things can be done and places visited in 2 weeks in Vietnam, but the above made it to my list to remember.